puppetlabs/bolt/developer-docs/bolt-api-servers.md

 }
 ```

-## POST /winrm/run_task
+### POST /winrm/run_task
 - `target`: [WinRM Target Object](#winrm-target-object), *required* - Target information to run task on.
 - `task`: [Task Object](#task-object), *required* - Task to run on target.
 - `parameters`: Object, *optional* - JSON formatted parameters to be provided to task.

-For example, the following runs 'echo' task on localhost:
+For example, the following runs 'sample::complex_params' task on localhost:
 ```
 {
   "target": {